-An implant overdenture is a type of denture that is attached to implants for enhanced support and stability.
-A regular denture normally rests on the gums without any support by implants.
+An implant overdenture is a type of Full Denture that is attached to implants for enhanced support and stability.

 What are overdentures?

 Two attachments are implanted to the front part of the lower jaw.
 An overdenture is then able to securely sit in place, instantly increasing stability, its retention and most importantly comfort.

 An implant overdenture is generally used when a person does not have any tooth in the jaw but has enough jaw bone to support the implants.
 Implant overdentures have special attachments that snap onto corresponding attachments on the implants.